ajaygtm/And-the-Oscar-goes-to.../README.md

 I thought of asking __Deep Thought"__.
 Well, you [know.](https://www.youtube.com/watch?v=ucKnpvPaAeM).

-So I took this project to predict the Academy Awards (Oscar) winners for 2018 with the help of machine learning algorithms.
+So I took this project to predict the 90th Academy Awards winners (2018) with the help of machine learning algorithms.

 [Click ahead to skip to see what's in my results box](https://www.youtube.com/watch?v=f9ypxDxlK0c)

 # Data

 The data used for the project is extracted/scraped from various public sites like wikipedia, IMDB, etc.
-You can read further about here.
+You can read further about it in the extract folder.

 The categories considered for the project are:
 * Best Picture